 One of the more recent goals of using intrathecal baclofen is to improve cognitive function, which can be affected by the oral treatments, and improve walking ability.
-Traditionally intrathecal baclofen was reserved for wheelchair users, however it is now being used more frequently in people who are still walking, and therefore more likely to be in work, and keen to avoid medications that impact on their cognition.
+Traditionally intrathecal baclofen was reserved for wheelchair users.
+However, recent studies have shown that, in carefully selected patients who are still walking, walking ability can be preserved for several years whilst treating spasticity with intrathecal baclofen.
+So it should no longer be thought of as a last resort, and is being used more frequently in people who are still walking, and therefore more likely to be in work, and keen to avoid medications that impact on their cognition.

 Because of the surgical procedure, the need to refill and potentially replace pumps, together with the obvious risk of infection, intrathecal baclofen is only available in the UK in a few specialist centres.